vishnuoum/aarcs_frontend/README.md

 # agri_app

-Flutter application for detecting life diseases using on edge ML model
+Flutter application for detecting leaf diseases using on edge ML model

 ## Getting Started